 In 2010 Hayley McLellan (now the Environmental Campaigner at the Two Oceans Aquarium) started the Rethink the Bag campaign as a personal stance against ever increasing plastic pollution.

 This campaign aims at having single-use plastic bags banned in South Africa.

-In 2011, the Aquarium made the decision to fully support this campaign which led to staff and volunteers being prohibited from bringing single-use plastic bags onto the Aquarium premises.
+In 2011, the Aquarium made the decision to fully support this campaign which led to staff and volunteers committing to no longer bringing single-use plastic bags onto the Aquarium premises.
 Instead they would be conscious about using reusable, long-life shopping bags.

 In 2013, the campaign was incorporated into the Aquarium’s own sustainability efforts and is promoted at every opportunity through exhibits, signage, training and awareness initiatives, and education programmes.